SharePoint Sharing Involved Only – Not Microsoft 365 Groups

 Value Depends on Your Perspective

 If you’re used to traditional SharePoint and operate sites for more than Microsoft 365 groups and teams, you’ll probably find value in the guest expiration policy.
-It’s certainly something worth considering in your organization’s data governance strategy.
+It’s certainly something worth including in your organization’s data governance best practices.
 But if SharePoint Online activity in your tenant is dominated by Microsoft 365 groups and teams, then guest access to information remains unaffected by this policy.
 In that case, you could choose to ignore it or go ahead and set a long expiration period (like 120 days) for the tenant.